Why Africa bleeds diamond revenues – DW – 02/20/2023

 Advertisement

-In diamond-rich parts of Africa, the revenue from mineral extraction does very little to improve of the quality of life of the people who live in those countries.
-Botswana, however, is the exception: Data from the World Bank shows it has become one of the most prosperous countries in sub-Saharan Africa.
+In diamond-rich parts of Africa, the revenue generated from mineral extraction does little to improve of the quality of life of the people who live in those countries, with Botswana being the only exception.
+Instead of uplifting communities through mineral riches, many people find themselves stuck in a vicious cycle of exploitation and abuse.

-DW asked diamond industry insiders and experts why the gemstones are being extracted without generating local socio-economic benefits in other African countries.
+DW asked diamond industry insiders and experts why the extraction of the gemstones fails to result in local socio-economic benefits in other African countries.

+Ngenge believes that only a select few get to directly benefit from the hard labor of miners, keeping the workers barely surviving in order to continue exerting power over them.
+Regional conflicts not only add to this mix of control and illicit oppression but actually benefit the big names in the diamond trade, allowing them to set the going rate for labor according to how desperate miners are to make money.

-This scenario of conflict in the DRC is the same as in other African countries with large mineral riches as well, says Ngenge, highlighting that many nations in the region are "deliberately targeted for their political and social instability."
+This scenario of conflict in the DRC is similar in other African countries with large mineral riches as well, says Ngenge, highlighting that many nations in the region are "deliberately targeted (by the diamond industry) for their political and social instability."

-"All the countries surrounding the DRC are at risk of being destabilized, resulting from a concentrated aim or focus to extract, abuse or defraud."
+"All the countries surrounding the DRC are at risk of being destabilized, resulting from a concentrated aim or focus to extract, abuse and defraud."

 Illegal diamond mining

-What Congo, Angola, Mozambique and many other mineral-rich countries in Africa have in common is the fact that there are two markets for the exploitation of mineral resources: a formal extractive industry and a clandestine one, which is dominated by miners and their sponsors.
+What Congo, Angola, Mozambique and many other mineral-rich countries in Africa have in common is the fact that there are two markets for the exploitation of mineral resources: there is a formal extractive industry, which is subject to at least some level of oversight, and a clandestine one, which is dominated by miners and their sponsors.

 To understand how the clandestine market for producing and trading diamonds operates, DW visited the diamond-mining town of Cafunfo in Angola's Lunda Norte province, located on the border with the DRC.

 Caiongo Adelino has been an informal miner — or garimpeiro — for over 10 years.
-The 49-year-old says that as a general rule, groups of garimpeiros have sponsors who pay for their trips into the bush to extract diamonds illegaly and later buy the diamonds.
+The 49-year-old says that as a general rule, groups of garimpeiros have sponsors who pay for their trips deep into the bush to extract diamonds illegally and later, these sponsors buy the diamonds off them.

 "The last time I sold a diamond it cost $1,250," Adelino told DW.
-"These are not real prices, because the table that is used for us garimpeiros is one, and the market where they sell the diamonds is another."
+"But these are not real prices, because the table that is used for us garimpeiros is one, and the market where they sell the diamonds is another."

 This is even reflected in their business model: A sponsor distributes essential goods to the garimpeiros for their subsistence in the bush, after which the value of the goods distributed is deducted from the cut that is due to the garimpeiros when they return to sell the diamonds.